Random Number Conversion and LOCC Conversion via Restricted Storage: Related topics

 \subsection{Random Number Compression}

 ~

-As a special case of RNC via restricted storage, we consider to regenerate a random number from $P^n$ after compression of a random number from $P^n$ into storage with size of ${H(P)n+s_2\sqrt{n}}$ bits.
+As a special case of RNC via restricted storage, we consider random number compression.
+Here, our random number compression is given as a two-stage random number conversion, namely, the combination of compression conversion and decompression conversion.
+Compression conversion maps an initial random number subject to a probability distribution $P^n$ to another random number on a storage with size of ${H(P)n+s_2\sqrt{n}}$ bits.
+After that, decompression conversion maps the random number on the storage to a random number approximately subject to the initial probability distribution $P^n$.
 The process corresponds to RNC via restricted storage when $Q=P$ and $t_2=0$.
-Then, the optimal accuracy of random number compression is given by Theorems \ref{Zform} and \ref{main} as follows.
+Then, the optimal accuracy of random number compression is given by Theorems \ref{Zform} and \ref{main} as follows:

-Thus, we obtain the following corollary. \begin{cor}\Label{=} Let $P$ be any non-uniform probability distribution on a finite set.
-For random number compression with an accuracy $\nu$, the minimum size of storage is represented by ${H(P)n+\sqrt{V(P)\Phi^{-1}(\nu^2)}\sqrt{n}}$. \end{cor}
+Thus, we obtain the following corollary. \begin{cor}\Label{=} Let $P$ be an arbitrary non-uniform probability distribution on a finite set.
+For random number compression, the minimum size of storage to guarantee an accuracy $\nu$ is represented by ${H(P)n+\sqrt{V(P)\Phi^{-1}(\nu^2)}\sqrt{n}}$. \end{cor}

-Note that the purpose of the random number compression is not to recover the initial random number but to regenerate a random number subject to the same distribution $P^n$ and the process itself differs from the data compression.
-However, the minimum size of storage in data compression has the same form with that of random number compression in Corollary \ref{=} (see the equation (1) in \cite{Hay08}).
+Note that the purpose of the random number compression is not to recover the initial random number itself but to regenerate a random number subject to the same distribution $P^n$ and the process itself differs from the data compression.
+However, Corollary \ref{=} shows that the minimum size of storage in data compression has the same form with that of random number compression (see the equation (1) in \cite{Hay08}).